 Tropical Atlantic staying busy as October winds down

 The Atlantic hurricane season has just over one month left to go, but there are still plenty of chances for more storms to develop.
-On Tuesday, AccuWeather meteorologists were studying at least three areas of the Atlantic -- one near Bermuda, another toward the Bahamas, and a separate area around the Caribbean -- that could generate a named storm over the next week or so.
+On Wednesday, AccuWeather meteorologists were studying at least three areas of the Atlantic -- one north of Bermuda, another east of the Bahamas, and a separate area around the Caribbean -- that could generate a named storm over the next week or so.

 From Sunday to Tuesday, a non-tropical system that was hanging around over the western Atlantic showed signs of acquiring tropical characteristics as it spun near Bermuda.

-While the opportunity for this system to evolve into a tropical storm has likely come and gone, it will bring a round of drenching showers and gusty winds to parts of eastern New England Wednesday before moving into Atlantic Canada.
+While the opportunity for this system to evolve into a tropical storm has likely come and gone, it will bring a round of drenching rain and gusty winds to parts of eastern New England Wednesday before moving into Atlantic Canada.
+Despite the ongoing drought in parts of this area, enough rain can occur to lead to localized flooding.

-A very similar non-tropical storm system was located a few hundred miles to the southwest of Bermuda Tuesday.
-This too has been under the watchful eye of AccuWeather forecasters for over a week and will have a window of opportunity from Wednesday to Friday to acquire tropical characteristics just like the system near Bermuda at the start of this week.
+A very similar non-tropical storm system was located more than 500 hundred miles to the southwest of Bermuda on Wednesday.
+This too has been under the watchful eye of AccuWeather forecasters for over a week and will have a window of opportunity from Thursday to Saturday to acquire tropical characteristics just like the system near Bermuda at the start of this week.

-This system could follow a wide range of possibilities.
+This system, which was strung out over a 500-mile-long swath that extended into the Caribbean, could follow a wide range of possibilities.
 It could become a tropical depression or storm, become classified as a subtropical depression or storm, or not develop further at all.
-As of Tuesday, forecasters say the development potential of this area was low.
+As of Wednesday, forecasters say the development potential of this area was low.

 A subtropical system is structured similarly to both tropical and non-tropical systems.
 Typically, subtropical systems are very sprawled out and contain a significant amount of dry air in their circulation.
 Should the system develop a defined area of circulation with winds of 39 mph or greater, it could be dubbed a tropical storm.
 If a circulation evolves, but with winds less than 39 mph, a tropical depression could be born.